 You can see how this simple question began transforming how Annie perceived her sensitivity after she started seeing it as an asset for the first time.
 She used to ask herself, “Why do I always get hurt?” which solidified her base assumption that being sensitive is a bad thing.
 This got stored as a self-defeating narrative in her mind.
 This fixed thought pattern could be easily validated whenever she was triggered.

-- Be still and take mental breaks: As a society, we’ve become so busy and preoccupied with our daily routines that we’ve turned into “human-doings” instead of human beings.
+1. Be still and take mental breaks: As a society, we’ve become so busy and preoccupied with our daily routines that we’ve turned into “human-doings” instead of human beings.
 When our minds are cluttered with thoughts, worries and concerns, we simply don’t have the capacity to process information that’s required to frame intelligent questions.
 If you find yourself in such a position, you can step out of it by taking regular breaks from you daily commitments to be still and give your mind the rest it needs by engaging in relaxing activities such as nature walks, meditation, listening to music or having warm baths.

-- Let curiosity lead the way: In her book, Big Magic, writer Elizabeth Gilbert says, “Curiosity does only one thing, and that is to give.
+4. Let curiosity lead the way: In her book, Big Magic, writer Elizabeth Gilbert says, “Curiosity does only one thing, and that is to give.
 And what it gives you are clues on the incredible scavenger hunt of your life.”
 I wholeheartedly agree with her.
 Following your curiosity gives permission to that inner wisdom within you to guide you towards something that could be exciting.
 When you’re curious about a particular subject, you’re more likely to come up with intelligent and well-framed questions because you’re passionate about finding the answers to whatever it is that you’re being drawn towards.

-- Use questions to connect with others on a deeper level: Asking others questions is an excellent relationship-building technique that can be used to get to know someone better and build familiarity, rapport and intimacy.
+5. Use questions to connect with others on a deeper level: Asking questions is an excellent relationship-building technique that can be used to get to know someone better and build familiarity, rapport and intimacy.
 Some of the best interviewers, like Oprah Winfrey, Barbara Walters and Larry King, have learned to do this with finesse, and it’s through their deep and insightful questions that we’re able to get a more intimate look into the lives of the famous.
-The good news is that you don’t have to be a well-seasoned journalist to ask great questions.
+The good news is that you don’t have to be a well-seasoned journalist to asking great questions.
 All you have to do is to be curious about others and take a genuine interest in the people that you encounter.
-Listen to them carefully and find out what matters most to them and use that as a lead into finding out more about their personality and their interests.
+Listen to them and find out what matters most to them and use that as a lead into finding out more about their personality and interests.

 All my best on your journey,